-In 2018, my third year as a FIRE blogger and four years after I first discovered the concept via a Marketwatch article, the topics on financial independence and early retirement have become increasingly more visible in the mainstream media.
+Years after I first discovered the concept of FIRE via a Marketwatch article, the topics on financial independence and early retirement have become increasingly more visible in the mainstream media.

 This is wonderful!